-Mosquito spraying in Exeter scheduled in effort to control West Nile virus
+Mosquito spraying in Cumru, Shillington scheduled in effort to control West Nile virus

-The Berks County West Nile Program will conduct an ultra-low volume spray operation in Exeter Township on Wednesday, officials announced Monday.
+The Berks County West Nile Program will conduct an ultra-low volume spray operation in parts of Cumru Township and Shillington on Thursday, officials announced Tuesday.

-Weather-permitting, a truck will travel through parts of the township, spraying Biomist 3+15 ULV at a rate of 0.75 ounces per acre, said officials, adding that the product is designed to provide quick, effective control of adult mosquito populations.
+Weather-permitting, a specially-equipped truck will spray Biomist 3+15 ULV at a rate of 0.75 ounces per acre, said officials, adding that the product is designed to provide quick, effective control of adult mosquito populations.

-If the weather is unfavorable for spraying Wednesday, it will be postponed until Thursday.
+If the weather is unfavorable for spraying Thursday, it will be pushed back to Friday.

 The operation's goal, officials said, is to reduce high populations of mosquitoes that can transmit the West Nile virus.

-According to the DEP, individuals can take a number of precautionary measures around their homes to help eliminate mosquito-breeding areas, including:
+According to the DEP, individuals can take a number of precautions around their homes to help eliminate mosquito-breeding areas, including:

 • Dispose of cans, buckets, plastic containers, ceramic pots or similar containers that hold water.